-But it wasn’t until 2007 when the true magic began.
-Once Jennifer Garner was seen with the Elf on the Shelf book tucked under her arm, The Today Show jumped on the story and the rest is history.
+The magic reallt took hold in 2007 when Jennifer Garner was seen with the Elf on the Shelf book tucked under her arm.
+Soon after, The Today Show jumped on the story and the rest is history.

 Since then, the family has created other products inspired by ideas sent in from kids across the globe.
 Currently, they’ve expanded from their traditional Elf on the Shelf kit into Elf Pets, an elf clothing line and even Elf on the Shelf: A Christmas Musical in select cities this year.

 Even with its growing popularity, Carol, Chanda and Christa want to keep one thing constant: to appreciate the elves’ simplicity.
 Christa shared with the Huffpost: “Everyone can enjoy The Elf on the Shelf for its general simplicity.
 It doesn’t need batteries.
 It’s all about imagination and some Christmas magic in the mix.”